mikestefanello/backlite/README.md

 <img src="https://raw.githubusercontent.com/mikestefanello/readmeimages/main/backlite/task-failed.png" alt="Task failed"/>

-More to come as the web UI is under active development.

 ### Status

-This project is under active development though all features outlined below are available and complete.
-No significant API or schema changes are expected at this time.
+This project is under active development, though all features outlined below are available and complete.
+No significant API or schema changes are expected at this time, but it is certainly possible.

 ## Installation